pulsar-edit/documentation/docs/developing-for-pulsar/index.md

 layout: summary.ejs
 ---

-Part of what makes Pulsar great is the amazing community behind it, specifically the community of community package authors, that create and publish packages that extend, customize, and improve the behavior and features of Pulsar.
+Part of what makes Pulsar great is the amazing community behind it, in this case the community of community package authors, that create and publish packages that extend, customize, and improve the behavior and features of Pulsar.